 - Beyond Travel: Is the travel industry prepared to transport the next decade of global travelers?
 Travel avoidance and flight shame are issues in need of smart solutions.
-Examine innovations in transportation and new ways of creating the perfectly suitable (and sustainable) trip.
+Examine innovations in transportation, trends in destinations,

 - Lodging Transformed: The merging of hospitality and short-term rentals has created a brand new, and enormous, lodging marketplace.
 As millions of new homes and apartments compete with traditional accommodations, the traveler decision

 loyalty and mobile, competing with home rentals and private accommodation and knowing when to invest in guest technology are just some of the challenges for hoteliers.
 Hear from industry leaders how hotels must evolve to stay ahead in complex

-- The Digital Decade: Voice, chatbots, mobile messaging, AI, and VR all promise to transform the way we search, shop for and experience travel.
+- The Digital Decade: Voice, chatbots, mobile messaging, AI and VR all promise to transform the way we search, shop for and experience travel.
 How far along are we really?
 A series of Tech Talks capture the latest innovations.

 - The Sustainable Future: The Travel Foundation's CEO describes the current and future risks facing destinations and shares a new model for tourism that everyone can embrace.

-- The state of hospitality, local and global OTAs, Brexit, crisis management, diversity, packaging, search, airline tech, Asia and emerging markets, are all topics to be discussed and debated at Phocuswright Europe.
+- The state of hospitality, local and global OTAs, Brexit, crisis management, diversity, packaging, search, airline tech, Asia and emerging markets are all topics to be discussed and debated at Phocuswright Europe.

 with an unceasing supply of new inventory and competition.
 Tour operators must avoid defeat as the new era claimed one of their biggest.
 Online travel agencies must face slowing growth for the first time as the industry matures.